gluster/gdeploy/docs/source/features/updatefile.rst

 Updating a file
 ^^^^^^^^^^^^^^^

-*update-file* module allows user to copy a file, edit a line in a file, or add new lines to a file. action variable can be any of *copy*, *edit*, or *add*.
+*update-file* module allows user to copy a file, edit a line in a file, add new lines to a file, delete a line in a file, or delete an entire file. action variable can be any of *copy*, *edit*, *add*, *delete-line* or *delete-file*.

 When the *action* variable is set to *copy*, the following variables are supported.